 Factors that may play a role in the development of OA include:

 - Age.
 OA becomes more common with increasing age.
-It may be that the state of the blood supply to the joint and the state of the natural mechanisms of repair become less efficient in some people as they become older.
+It may be that the state of the blood supply to the joint and the state of the natural repair mechanisms become less efficient in some people as they age.

 - Genetics.
 There may be some inherited tendency for OA to develop in some people.